Muterra/doc-golix/security-whitepaper.md

 An unambiguous reference to Golix objects is critical for network operation.
 However, as Golix is intended to be capable of cross-server federation *without breaking addressability*, traditional URL schemes are insufficient.
 Furthermore, URLs have no inherent relationship with the content they represent, which results in a complicated trust relationship between URL owner and content consumer.
 To avoid this entirely, Golix makes use of a static, deterministic address scheme.
 Put simply, absolutely every Golix object is addressed by its cryptographic hash digest.
 This address is termed the "Golix hash identifier" or ```GHID```.

 The use of hashes as an address mechanism ensures that, provided the underlying hash algorithm remains cryptographically secure, all Golix content is fundamentally non-malleable; that is to say, once created, content cannot be altered by **any** party, deliberately or accidentally.
+It also bears explicit mentioning that the address is constructed in an **encrypt-then-hash** order, and as such protects the confidentiality of encrypted containers from compromises and attacks of the underlying hash function.

 That being said, it is obviously often useful to treat multiple sequential pieces of static content as a single dynamic object.
 Given a thermometer, for example, though every individual temperature reading is inherently static, the room's temperature is not.
 To relate the static content to dynamic concepts, Golix allows ```entity-agents``` to bind a secondary address to changing content.
 That way, this "dynamic" or "portable" ```GHID``` may be used to refer to changing content with an unchanging address.
-The security of this reference is discussed within the Dynamic Binding object type below.
+The security properties of this reference are discussed within the Dynamic Binding object type below.

 ## Example exchanges